designbystephen/react-starter/docs/notes.md

 - `$ yarn add --dev @yarnpkg/sdks`
 - `$ yarn sdks vscode`

+**NOTE: you may need to add the following base yarn sdks if support for eslint, typescript or prettier modules are failing**
+- `yarn dlx @yarnpkg/sdks base`

 ## Add Typescript Plugin

 This will automatically install available types for your dependencies as they are added to your project.